 I trade in a touristy area and many of my customers are day-trippers from out of town or on holiday from overseas.
 They are looking for experiences to remember and to talk about with their friends.
 I provide one of those experiences.
 I’m a local artist who travels the world. it’s a memory.

 You might argue that I’m just selling souvenirs and maybe that’s true.
 I don’t care.
 Buying a memory is as good a reason as any to buy anything.
 I created something unique, I found the animal, took the photos, planned the drawing, drew it, printed and sold it.
 What’s not to like?

 I’ll often ask where a person is from, that’s a very easy opening line.
 Foreign visitors will be happy to chat with a local and talk about home, especially if you’ve been there yourself.
 If the shopper is obviously a countryman I might ask ‘Are you local?’
-The same question framed in another way but it may start a chat.
+It’s the same question framed in another way, but it may start a chat.

-It’s amazing how many times a casual conversation leads onto something we have in common.
-It can be very enjoyable, so much so, the customer ends up buying as a result.
+It’s amazing how many times a casual conversation leads to something we have in common.
+It can be very enjoyable, so much so, that the customer ends up buying as a result.
 It’s like a reward for time well spent.
-If I’d never talked I would never have got the sale.
+If I’d never talked I would never have gotten the sale.

 Any touchpoint that allows us to share a thought, an experience, or even a gag, will be enough to justify buying the picture.
 It’s that important.

 If nothing else, a good conversation passes the time.
 Why not chat? you never know who you will meet.
 In that sense, every day is different.
 Don’t just sit there and wait for something to happen.

 Make it happen.